Porky Pig 101

 According to Beck, production on the set started in 2012, and since this was Warner Archive's first Golden Age of Animation release, the restoration team was given a very limited budget.
 Therefore, unlike the Golden Collection and Platinum Collection series, they were unable to digitally restore the 63 new-to-DVD shorts from the original camera negatives, and instead had to simply remaster them from high quality 35mm black-and-white "vault prints".
 This resulted in several shorts having some minor errors including incorrect opening and closing themes (see below).

-Porky Pig 101 received mixed reviews from animation fans and collectors, who tended to praise the complete and chronological nature of the set - featuring rare never before released shorts, and presenting them uncut and in their original black-and-white format - but also criticised the restoration quality; noting several splices, dirt, brightness and contrast issues - and overall feeling it lacked the pristine image quality of the cartoons restored for the Golden and Platinum collections.
+Porky Pig 101 received mixed reviews from animation fans and collectors, who tended to praise the complete and chronological nature of the set - featuring rare never before released shorts, and presenting them uncut and in their original black-and-white format - but also criticized the restoration quality; noting several splices, dirt, brightness and contrast issues - and overall feeling it lacked the pristine image quality of the cartoons restored for the Golden and Platinum collections.

-Porky Pig 101 was a modest financial success, and led Warner Archive to release more classic theatrical animated content as Blu-ray sets, such as Popeye the Sailor: The 1940s, Tex Avery Screwball Classics, Looney Tunes Collector's Choice and Looney Tunes Collector's Vault, all of which garnered a much more positive fan reception.
+Porky Pig 101 was a modest financial success, and led Warner Archive to release more classic theatrical animated content as Blu-ray sets, such as Popeye the Sailor: The 1940s, Tex Avery Screwball Classics, Looney Tunes Collector's Choice, Looney Tunes Collector's Vault, and Tom and Jerry: The Golden Era Anthology, all of which garnered a much more positive fan reception.